 The procedures related to a defense and a final examination are laid out in the "Degree Regulations" and the "Bylaws Related to the Defense for Granting the Master's Degree" and other arrangements.
-Students are asked to choose a type of degree they plan to earn at enrollment.
-It is possible to change the type of degree by notifying Kyoumu by March in the first year before submitting a research proposal.

 2.1 Dissertation outline

 After gaining the approval of all three advisors, a dissertation outline must be submitted to Kyoumu at least six months before application for a degree.